-Canon Medical Research Europe — a medical imaging software firm from Scotland — and the University of Glasgow are preparing to publish a study that evaluates a new mesothelioma assessment tool using AI.
+Canon Medical Research Europe — a medical imaging software firm from Scotland — and the University of Glasgow are preparing to publish a study that evaluates a new mesothelioma assessment tool using AI that can detect tumors faster.

 Developed as part of the Cancer Innovation Challenge, a team of researchers has created a prototype artificial intelligence (AI) that can measure mesothelioma in patients through CT scans.